auth0/docs/articles/support/index.md

   </tbody>
 </table>

-If you have specific support requirements or are interested in the __Enterprise Support__ option, please [contact sales](https://auth0.com/?contact=true).
+If you have specific support requirements or are interested in the __Platinum Support__ option, please [contact sales](https://auth0.com/?contact=true).

 Every effort will be made to respond sooner than the times listed above.
 However, some types of problems such as development issues that require us to install software to duplicate a problem, may take time due to the research and work required.